 Explore ISO 55000 Assessment and Roadmapping Services

 Now that ISO 55000 is published, it goes into a 5-yearly review cycle.
 In 2015, ISO established a permanent ISO Technical Committee (ISO/TC 251/N).
 The committee has the responsibility for Asset Management, and also an early revision of the ISO 55002 document – which will allow expansion of the guidance material within the next 2 years.
-So far the committee has held formal meetings in the following participating countries and the next one is being held in Brisbane Australia.
+So far the committee has held formal meetings in the following participating countries and the last one was held earlier this month in Paris.

 11-13 November 2015, Yokohama, Japan